-I have been carrying the Iver Johnson Hard Chrome .38 Super 1911A1 (that I reviewed a few weeks ago) as my uniform duty pistol at my police department for some four weeks now.
+I have been carrying my single-action auto — the Iver Johnson Hard Chrome .38 Super 1911A1 — as my duty pistol for about four weeks now.
 Combined with the previously reviewed Hogue Laser Enhanced grips and a Blackhawk Serpa Level II duty holster — and stoked with SIG Sauer 125-grain +P V-Crown duty ammo — it makes a formidable package indeed.

 There are two main types of single-action semi-automatic pistols.
-First there are the traditional 1911-type pistols, which have a manual thumb safety (to lock the hammer back) combined with a grip safety, which engages and disengages based on pressure coming from the web of the firing hand.
-The second type are 1911 variants, which use a manual thumb safety but have no grip safety, such as Browning’s later 1935 9mm Hi-Power.
+The traditional 1911-type pistols have a manual thumb safety (to lock the hammer back) combined with a grip safety.
+The grip safety engages and disengages based on pressure coming from the web of the firing hand.
+Then there are 1911 variants, which use a manual thumb safety but have no grip safety, such as Browning’s later 1935 9mm Hi-Power.

 I carry my Iver Johnson 1911A1 “cocked and locked,” just as John Moses Browning designed it to be carried.
-For those of you not familiar with the term “cocked and locked,” or Condition One, it means that there is a live round in the chamber, a fully loaded magazine and a cocked hammer, with the manual thumb safety “locked” into the “safe” (up) position.
+Cocked and locked (Condition One) means there is a live round in the chamber, a fully loaded magazine and a cocked hammer, with the manual thumb safety locked into the safe (up) position.

-A cocked and locked single-action pistol is preferred by many (defensive and recreational) shooters because once the thumb safety is disengaged, the shooter is generally treated to a crisp trigger pull in the 4.5- to 6-pound range that can’t be duplicated on pistols that use a trigger safety mechanism like the Glock.
-This system allows for some extremely precise shooting with practice and is the reason why many folks swear by the single-action 1911-type pistol.
+A cocked and locked single-action automatic pistol is preferred by many (defensive and recreational) shooters.
+Once the thumb safety is disengaged, the shooter is generally treated to a crisp trigger pull in the 4.5- to 6-pound range.
+That can’t be duplicated on pistols that use a trigger safety mechanism like the Glock.
+This system allows for some extremely precise shooting with practice and is the reason many folks swear by the single-action 1911-type pistol.

 A true 1911 with grip safety is safe to carry in an open-top retention holster such as the Blackhawk Serpa.
 Even if the thumb safety is knocked off accidentally, the grip safety — combined with a covered trigger guard — ensures there will be no negligent discharges.
 If one is carrying a 1911 variant without the grip safety (such as the SIG P238 or 938 or the Colt Mustang .380), it is better to carry this type of single-action in a holster that has a retention strap that runs between the hammer and the slide that blocks the firing pin.
 The retention strap serves the additional safety function filled by a grip safety in a true 1911.
 In any event, never carry a 1911 — or any handgun for that matter — in a waistband (or anywhere else) without a holster.
 In Columbus, Ohio, a citizen was adjusting the position of a pistol worn without a holster in his waistband.
 He managed to pull the trigger as part of the process, striking his femoral artery.
 He bled out before he could get help.